casper-network/ceps/text/0097-remove-custom-payment.md

 From the perspective of a typical user or dApp developer, nothing changes — they already pay from their `main_purse` via native payment and never authored Custom Payment wasm.
 The change is only observable to the (effectively empty) set of senders who were attaching Custom Payment wasm; such transactions are now rejected at acceptance time rather than executed.

 Because the 2.5 CSPR failed-payment penalty is what forced an effective minimum balance and minimum transfer amount, removing Custom Payment removes the reason that constant had to exist.
-The **minimum transaction cost** — expressed through the enforced minimum balance for execution permission and the minimum transfer amount — is correspondingly lowered.
-Rather than replace 2.5 CSPR with a new hard-coded magic number, this CEP proposes that these minimums be controlled by a chainspec value, so they can be tuned by network governance to reflect real market conditions instead of a pre-mainnet projection.
+The **minimum transaction cost** — expressed through the enforced minimum balance for execution permission and the minimum transfer amount — is correspondingly lowered to **0.1 CSPR**, aligning it with the current cost of a native CSPR transfer, a value already specified in the chainspec.
+Rather than retaining an arbitrary standalone constant, the minimum is anchored to a meaningful, already-defined network parameter.

 Concretely:
 - A transaction that includes Custom Payment wasm is rejected by the node.
-- The enforced minimum `main_purse` balance required to permit execution is no longer pinned to 2.5 CSPR; it becomes a chainspec-configurable value that can be set materially lower.
+- The enforced minimum `main_purse` balance required to permit execution is no longer pinned to 2.5 CSPR; it is lowered to **0.1 CSPR**, aligning it with the current cost of a native CSPR transfer as already specified in the chainspec.
-- The minimum transfer amount is likewise decoupled from 2.5 CSPR and driven by the same or a related chainspec value.
+- The minimum transfer amount is likewise decoupled from 2.5 CSPR and set to **0.1 CSPR**, so that the minimum a new account can receive matches the minimum it needs to transact.

 ## Reference-level explanation